ist-dresden/cpm-pages-aem-port-example/documentation/CodeCreationByAI.md

 - The AITask might just be a wrapper around the ChatCompletionBuilder.
 This also makes it easy to ask for an explanation afterwards, or simply continue the conversation.
 - Admit other AIs than OpenAI.
 (Local models?)

+## TODOs / FIXMEs

+- Breadcrumb: breadcrumbitems needs to be implemented.
+-